Mochlus

-Mochlus is a genus of skinks, lizards in the family Scincidae.
+Mochlus is a genus of lizards in the subfamily Lygosominae of the family Scincidae (skinks).
 The genus is endemic to Africa.

 Description

 Skinks of the genus Mochlus are cylindrical in shape and robust.
 They get the common name "writhing skinks" from the side-to-side movement that they make when held in the hand.

 Diet

 Skinks in the genus Mochlus feed on insects and millipedes.

 Species

 The following 19 species are recognized as being valid.